 “Of course, we are very, very concerned.
 I have just spoken to my wife, she is frightened for me,” he said.
 “I am just thinking about her and my daughter.
 This is a very, very bad situation for everyone, I don’t know how it’s going to end.”

-A member of the Pro-Russian Self Defence Forces raises the Russian flag as the base is stormed A video camera had been installed at the main gate of the base, accessible on the internet.
+A video camera had been installed at the main gate of the base, accessible on the internet.
 Members of the Self Defence Force tried to shoot it down, before wrenching it off to loud cheers of “Russia, Russia!”.
 Any outside scrutiny of what was going to happen to the base in the falling darkness was gone.

 The scenes were in stark contrast to those earlier in the day when, under a sky of azure blue, with apple blossom drifting in the air, two young officers, lieutenants Galina Vladimirova Volosyanick and Ivan Ivanovich Benera, got married.
 Local champagne and lemonade, figs and nuts, chocolates and cakes, had been laid out on a long trestle table covered with a bright golden plastic cover.
 Toasts were drunk; troops clapped and whistled as the bride and groom kissed each other.